zhaofeng0019/jemallocator/README.md

 This project is the successor of [jemallocator](https://github.com/gnzlbg/jemallocator).

 The project is published as `tikv-jemallocator` and `jemallocator` for historical reasons.
 The two crates are the same except names.
 It's OK to use either crate.
-For new projects, `jemallocator` should be used.
+But due to lack of permissions, only `jemallocator` and `jemalloc-sys` are updated.
+If you want to use other crates, `tikv-xxx` versions are still required.

 > Links against `jemalloc` and provides a `Jemalloc` unit type that implements
 > the allocator APIs and can be set as the `#[global_allocator]`